spectre-app/www/content/blog/2018-01-06-algorithm.md

   Exploring the Spectre algorithm, we find that at the core stands the principle of statelessness.
 ---

-# The key principle: statelessness
+## Statelessness

-At the core of the Master Password solution is the principle of statelessness.
+At the core of the Spectre solution is the principle of statelessness.
 State is the technical term for "what needs to be saved".
 In most tasks, state is used to ensure you don't need to redo your work.
 You write a document and save it to disk so you needn't rewrite it every time you need it.
 But not all state is reproducible.
 When you save your sites' passwords on your computer, be it in a program or elsewhere, you depend on that information whenever you need to